lwalley/LigerCat/README.md

 Open a Web browser and navigate to [http://0.0.0.0:5678/](http://0.0.0.0:5678)

-LigerCat uses two queues one for new queries requested by Web users and one for updating existing cached searches.
-Launch a worker to listen to those two queues in priority order:
+LigerCat uses three queues: one for new queries requested by Web users, one for building clouds for species from the Encyclopedia of Life, and one for updating existing cached searches.
+Launch a worker to listen to those queues in priority order:

     $ QUEUE=new_queries,eol_taxa,refresh_cached_queries rake environment resque:work